treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/mailer.md

 }
 ```

-You are now able to call from outside of class.
-By writing the following code in the action, the process of mail sending is executed.
+You are now able to call from outside of the class.
+By writing the following code in the action, the process of mail sending will be executed:

 ```c++
 InformationMailer().send();
 ```

 - When you actually send a mail, please see the following "SMTP Settings" section.

 When you need to send a mail directly without using a template, you can use the TSmtpMailer::send() method.